yuvrajghag5/RADE/docs/risk_assessment.md

 - **P1** `require_loopback: true` hard guard + allowlist stored as reviewable data
   (`config/target_allowlist.yaml`) + reject-by-default.
 The scope firewall is the central lawfulness control.
-- **P2** wire the live crawler (requests + BeautifulSoup) as the primary recon, keeping the profile only as a fallback; log every discovered vs profiled point.
+- **P2** **done** — live crawler (requests + BeautifulSoup) is now the primary recon: it logs in, sets the security level, and parses forms + URL params on the running target.
+It hard-fails if the target is down (no silent profile fallback).
+Residual work: follow links beyond the seed/menu set to catch unlinked endpoints.
 - **P3** **done** — selection stratifies by `type` (`k_per_type=2`), so every *reachable*
   technique gets a slot (fairness §3); coverage is now printed per scan by `main.py`.
 Residual `stacked-queries` gap rolls up into **P2** (recon must expose a `form_field` SQLi point).